MicrosoftDocs/entra-docs/docs/identity/users/directory-overview-user-model.md

 ---
 # What is enterprise user management?

-This article introduces and administrator for Microsoft Entra ID, part of Microsoft Entra, to the relationship between top [identity management](~/fundamentals/whatis.md?context=azure/active-directory/users-groups-roles/context/ugr-context) tasks for users in terms of their groups, licenses, deployed enterprise apps, and administrator roles.
+This article introduces an administrator for Microsoft Entra ID, part of Microsoft Entra, to the relationship between top [identity management](~/fundamentals/whatis.md?context=azure/active-directory/users-groups-roles/context/ugr-context) tasks for users in terms of their groups, licenses, deployed enterprise apps, and administrator roles.
 As your organization grows, you can use Microsoft Entra groups and administrator roles to:

 * Assign licenses to groups instead of assigning licenses to individual users.
 * Grant permissions to delegate Microsoft Entra management work to personnel in less-privileged roles.